Information-theoretic perspective on energy conservation in high harmonic generation: Supplementary Material

-which is a superposition of photon number states.
+which is a superposition of different photon number states.
 To explicitly compare these results with the aforementioned optical cat state in Eq.~\eqref{eq:cat}, we consider that the experiment performed in Ref.~\cite{lewenstein2021generation} is within the regime of small coherent state amplitudes.
 We therefore consider the energy conserving subspace of $N_0=10$ and variance $\Delta N = 1$, and measure in the $5$-th harmonic the maximum possible number of generated harmonic photons $n_{q=5} = 2$, such that the conditioned state of the driving field reads

-We show the Wigner function of this photon number superposition in Fig.~\ref{fig:wigner2d}, which shows the same structure as the experimentally reconstructed Wigner function in Ref.~\cite{lewenstein2021generation, rivera2022strong}, and alike the optical cat state in Eq.~\eqref{eq:cat}.
+We show the Wigner function of this photon number superposition in Fig.~\ref{fig:wigner2d}, exhibiting the same structure as the experimentally reconstructed Wigner function in Ref.~\cite{lewenstein2021generation, rivera2022strong}.
 To complete the analysis on the HHG conditioning experiment, and to assess the validity of the cat state description we use the fidelity $F(\ket{\psi}, \ket{\phi}) = \abs{\bra{\psi}\ket{\phi}}^2$ as a measure how close the pure cat state in Eq.~\eqref{eq:cat} is with the conditioned state in Eq.~\eqref{eq:IR_postselection}.
 We therefore have (note that we consider the normalized states such that the fidelity is upper bounded by $F=1$)